viktor-platform/sample-dynamo/README.md

 :::note Prerequisites
 - You completed [Create your first app](/docs/getting-started/create-first-app) section.
 - You have some experience with reading Python code
-- You have downloaded the Dynamo file
+- You have downloaded the Dynamo file, [link]
 :::

 During the tutorial, we added some links to additional information; but don't let them distract you too much.
 Stay